 For elementary school students, use the lessons in small reading or math groups as you target students who have similar goals or learning needs.
 For middle school students, consider setting up centers or stations using one of the lessons as an activity.
 For any class, practice active reading strategies, such as annotating, using the texts located in the site's curriculum library.
 The site's printable worksheets can support guided practice during class warm-ups, but to promote a more paperless and perhaps more engaging environment, consider using these as a starting point for designing digital worksheets using a tool like Wizer.Continue reading Show less

 MobyMax is a standards-aligned K–8 learning platform for math, literacy, science, and social studies equipped with adaptive tests, test-prep lessons, interactive whiteboard activities, and motivational tools.
 MobyMax also features specific state test-prep activities.
-Unique features include multiple SSO login options, teachers' ability to assign badges for performance, student goal-setting, student-teacher messaging, and teacher-initiated class contests.
+Unique features include multiple single sign-on (SSO) login options, teachers' ability to assign badges for performance, student goal-setting, student-teacher messaging, and teacher-initiated class contests.
 The site also has a Wall feature where teachers can post class messages, assignments, events, and polls.

-Based on an initial adaptive test, teachers can select lessons for each student.
+Based on an initial adaptive test, the program assigns and sequences lessons to address any gaps in knowledge.
+Teachers can select lessons for each student and can change or delete the lesson sequences at any time.
 Subsequent tests monitor students' skill growth and "learning velocity," the tool's term for the rate at which each student learns.
-Students work through lessons to achieve proficiency, which earns them playing time in the site's game area -- although this might feel more like a reward for drudgery than an engaging learning experience.
+Students work through lessons to achieve proficiency, which earns them playing time in the site's game area.
 Teachers can also customize the features and content for students, and parents can monitor their children's scores via a parent portal.
-Users will need a paid subscription to access many features, including unlimited placement tests, progress monitoring, badges, games, and contests.
+Teachers can create a short formative check by compiling questions from the library, or can use a Quick Benchmark as a formative assessment that can be assigned to individual students or to the whole class.
+Users will need one of the paid subscriptions to access the full features of MobyMax, but Quick Checker, the assessment suite, is free.

-The ability for teachers to customize content for each student makes MobyMax a good fit for individualized instruction.
+The ability for teachers to customize content for each student makes MobyMax a good fit for individualized instruction -- in limited amounts.
 Lessons mostly entail multiple-choice or constructed-response prompts, but there are also opportunities for written responses -- they're just not automatically graded or included in the progress monitoring data.
 These features make MobyMax a solid tool for guided practice and progress monitoring.
 The lessons are, for the most part, designed to promote meaningful learning and conceptual understanding.
 In addition, teachers, parents, and students all have access to tracking a student's progress, which can empower students to become more accountable for their own learning.
-Kids can also earn game time or create custom Moby Friends, but teachers should be aware that these activities aren't always explicitly linked to learning.
+Kids can also earn game time or create custom Moby Friends, but teachers should be aware that these activities aren't always explicitly linked to learning and might feel more like a reward for drudgery than an engaging learning experience.